Major U.S. Cellular Carrier Overview - T-Mobile, Verizon and AT&T

 Video: Best Cellular Carrier for RV and Boat Travel

-A quick video overviewing T-Mobile, Verizon, AT&T and Dish Wireless and how they compare to be the best choice for your RV or boat travels:
+A quick video overviewing T-Mobile, Verizon, AT&T and Dish Wireless (no longer a contender as of Fall 2025) and how they compare to be the best choice for your RV or boat travels:

 Your Best RV Cellular Carrier - Coverage and Compatibility

-Unlike a decade ago, there is no longer a single best nationwide cellular carrier.
-The major three all have solid coverage maps across the country, and even newcomer Dish/Boost provides coverage for most of the US population.
 However, coverage by individual carriers can vary quite a bit as you zoom into specific locations, especially in more rural areas.
-Heck, even within the same campground, a carrier can be solid in one campsite and weak just across the loop.
+Even within a specific campground, a particular carrier can be solid in one campsite and weak just across the loop.

 When comparing cellular carriers to best suit your RV or boat travels, you need to consider coverage maps for LTE and 5G, compatible devices, and supported frequency bands..

-And, of course, available data plans for the devices you want to use in your mobile internet setup.
+And, of course, you need to understand the available data plans for the devices you want to use in your mobile internet setup.

-All of the carriers at this point have phased out their legacy 2G and 3G networks.
+All of the carriers at this point have completely phased out their legacy 2G and 3G networks.

 For more on understanding the technology behind cellular: